-PHOENIX – After hurricanes that caused widespread flooding in Texas and Florida, Arizonans in the market for used cars have even more reason to pay close attention to a vehicle’s condition and history, especially in private sales.
+PHOENIX – Recent storms have given Arizonans in the market for used cars even more reason to pay close attention to a vehicle’s condition and history, especially in private sales.
 Cars damaged by floodwaters such as those resulting from Hurricane Florence can sometimes find their way to Arizona to be sold.

 If a vehicle is flood-damaged, the title should say “salvage” or “flood damage.”
 But scammers can and do fraudulently remove flood history from vehicle titles.

 “We want to make sure potential buyers remain vigilant when looking at used vehicles and not sign anything until the vehicle has been checked over bumper to bumper,” said Willie Hall, detective sergeant with ADOT’s Office of Inspector General, which investigates fraud involving titles and vehicle sales.
 “Flood-damaged vehicles that have been repackaged and dressed up are a common scam after major weather events like what we’ve seen recently.”

 Potential buyers should closely inspect vehicles and be prepared to walk away if things don’t smell right – quite literally in some cases.

 - Check out all of the vehicle’s nooks and crannies.
 Look inside under the carpet and floor mats and examine the trunk for dirt, silt and mold.
 Check under the dashboard and other hard-to-reach places as well.
 Criminals usually don’t clean all of those places.
 Finally, take a good whiff in those areas.
 Water damage leaves a distinctive smell.